kianryan/RubeRoomI6/README.md

 An interactive fiction project using Inform6 and Vorple.

-You can play the game here:
+You can play the game [here](https://icy-sky-03dc70b03.azurestaticapps.net/).

 ## Running The Game